 Enormity vs. enormousness.
-These two words sound alike but have completely different meanings.
-They also an opportunity for an important mindset.
-Focus on life’s enormousness, not life’s enormity.
+While these two words sound alike, they have completely different meanings and an opportunity for an important mindset shift.

 Isn’t that a Pinnable image!